jonathanpeppers/Xamarin.Forms.Mocks/README.md

 # Xamarin.Forms.Mocks
 Library for running Xamarin.Forms inside of unit tests

 If you've ever written any complicated logic inside a Xamarin.Forms View, you quickly realize that this code can't be unit tested easily.
+Your colleagues will tell you to MVVM all the things, but you cannot get around interacting with Xamarin.Forms itself.
+Things like navigation, animations, custom markup extensions, etc. can become an untested mess.

 If are determined to try it, you will probably do something like this and then give up:
 ![FAIL](docs/fail.png)